sagemathinc/cocalc/src/packages/assets/README.md

 ---

-This sub-directory contains assets (images, code, etc.) for the smc-webapp and static pages.
+This sub-directory contains assets (images, code, etc.) for the frontend and static pages.

 - [Licensing](./LICENSE.md)